diedsmiling/UsersManagmentSystem/README.md

 ## API

-API server is written on `node.js` / `koa` framework   (https://github.com/diedsmiling/ums_api) is deployed to `heroku`, so you don't need to install it: https://nameless-tundra-42195.herokuapp.com.
+API server is written on `node.js` / `koa` (https://github.com/diedsmiling/ums_api) is deployed to `heroku`, so you don't need to install it: https://nameless-tundra-42195.herokuapp.com. `CORS` headers are set for enpoint requests.

 ## Requirements
 * node `^4.2.0`